What Nick Saban said about Alabama missing College Football Playoff, Sugar Bowl opt-outs

 "We probably have to do a much better job of making sure you have great relationships with all your players," Saban said of what he learned this season.
 "I think it's more difficult in the landscape of college football to be able to keep people focused because there's a lot of external factors that can affect them.
 You want them to be able to stay focused on the task at hand.
 That's what they control, and that's what really builds value for them and their future.
 I think that's the No. 1 thing we would like to do a better job of in the future."

-This article originally appeared on The Tuscaloosa News: Nick Saban on Alabama, College Football Playoff, Sugar Bowl opt-outs
+This article originally appeared on The Tuscaloosa News: Nick Saban on Alabama missing College Football Playoff, Sugar Bowl opt-outs